malramsay64/phd-thesis/01_Methods/Molecular_Dynamics.md

 make the calculation of distances somewhat more challenging.
-When given an initial position $\vect{r_0}$ and a final position $\vect{r_t}$ with the periodic boundary conditions there are two possible directions the particle could have moved in each direction. [@fig:periodic_distance] The same is also true for rotational motion.
+When given an initial position $\vect{r_0}$ and a final position $\vect{r_t}$ with the periodic boundary conditions there are two possible directions the particle could have moved in each direction.
+The same is also true for rotational motion.
 The standard method of handling this is the minimum image convention, where the distance is calculated for the shortest of the two paths.